henry2004y/VisAnaJulia/docs/src/man/analysis.md

 However, always keep in mind that the most reliable way of identifying waves is to calculate the dispersion relation.

-## SVD-Based Wave Analysis
+## Wave Polarization Analysis

 The singular value decomposition (SVD) technique [Santolík+ 2003](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2000RS002523) can be used to analyze wave signals from EM field observations.
-The magnetic field spectral matrices A is be obtained by performing short-time Fourier transforms (STFT) of the waveforms observed
+The magnetic field spectral matrix A is be obtained by performing short-time Fourier transforms (STFT) of the waveforms observed

 ```math
 A =